Learning deep abdominal CT registration through adaptive loss weighting and synthetic data generation: Results

-The traditional methods, SyN and SyNCC, performed the poorest on the OSLO-COMET dataset.
+The traditional methods, SyN and SyNCC, performed well on the Oslo-CoMet test set.
+However, the segmentation masks were distorted, in particular the vascular segmentations mask (see Fig C in S5 Appendix).
 Both methods performed similarly, but the SyNCC was considerably slower.
+Segmentation guidance was deemed critical in obtaining better performance in terms of TRE ($p < 0.001$) compared to SyN and SyNCC.
+Yet no significant difference was observed on the baseline models ($p = 0.5845$).
 All deep learning models had similar inference runtimes of less than one second, which was expected as the final inference model architectures were identical.
-On average, the CNN-based methods were $\sim 12\times$ and $\sim 324\times$ faster than SyN and SyNCC, respectively.
-The deep learning models struggled with image reconstruction, unlike ANTs (see Fig S5).
+On average, the CNN-based methods were $\sim 13\times$ and $\sim 421\times$ faster than SyN and SyNCC, respectively.
+The deep learning models struggled with image reconstruction, unlike ANTs (see Fig C in S5 Appendix).
 For instance, anatomical structures outside the segmentation masks were poorly reconstructed in the predicted image, e.g., the spine of the patient.

-The use of the augmentation layer resulted in a negligible increase in training runtime of $7.7$\% per epoch and $0.47$\% ($\sim 74$ MB of $16$ GB) increase in GPU memory usage (see the online resource Fig. S1).
+The use of the augmentation layer resulted in a negligible increase in training runtime of $7.7$\% per epoch and $0.47$\% ($\sim 74$ MB of $16$ GB) increase in GPU memory usage (see Fig A in S2 Appendix).